Contact Us for a Free Consultation (213) 542-0979

 Potential Defenses To A California Murder Charge – Penal Code 187

 Self-defense can be utilized if you have the facts to support it.
-If a person blindly attacks someone and kills them, you are not going to be able to assert a self-defense without the facts to support it.
+If a person blindly attacks someone and kills them, you are not going to be able to assert self-defense without the facts to support it.

-This is not self-defense and is not reasonable force.
+This is not self-defense and is not a reasonable force.
 A person can only use deadly force to defend themselves if they are confronted with deadly force.
-A person has to sit down with an attorney, talk to them, give them all the details, be honest and let them help decide what defenses they might have available.
+A person has to sit down with an attorney, talk to them, give them all the details, be honest, and let them help decide what defenses they might have available.

 Alibi Defense for a Penal Code 187 Murder Charge

-Alibi is definitely a defense in a murder case.
+An alibi is definitely a defense in a murder case.
 A great case involved someone charged with murder with a million-dollar bail.
 The attorney found footage of his client at a Los Angeles Dodgers baseball game to show that during the time the murder supposedly occurred, his client was in the stands of the Dodgers game eating a hot dog.

-The rest of the case usually falls and the person will be found guilty of the murder just because they do not believe the alibi defense.
+The rest of the case usually falls, and the person will be found guilty of the murder just because they do not believe the alibi defense.

 Does California Have A Stand-Your-Ground Law?

-A person can protect their property, but they cannot use deadly force to protect their property.
-There are a lot of cases that came out where someone trespasses and breaks into a house and the owner uses deadly force.
-In circumstances where someone grabs their TV after they broke into their house and they are running away and the owner shoots them down the street, then that is going to be a problem for the owner because they are protecting property and not protecting life.
+In circumstances where someone grabs their TV after they broke into their home and they are running away, and the owner shoots them down the street, then that is going to be a problem for the owner because they are protecting property and not protecting life.

-If, on the other hand, someone comes into their house in the middle of the night and they are scared for themselves and their family, and they arm themselves and shot that person then they are probably good with a defense of themselves and defense of others.
-Anyone would be scared in the middle of the night if someone broke into their property.
-It would be justified to use deadly force under those circumstances.
+If, on the other hand, someone comes into their house in the middle of the night and they are scared for themselves and their family, and they arm themselves and shoot that person, then they are probably good with a defense of themselves and defense of others.

-If, on the other hand, a person is luring someone in, they are saying a bunch of crazy stuff to someone knowing that they are armed with a weapon so that they cause them to attack and they can shoot them, then that would be a case where they cannot stand their ground, where they are basically doing something that is not reasonable and does not make common sense.
+They can shoot them, then that would be a case where they cannot stand their ground, where they are basically doing something that is not reasonable and does not make common sense.
 Contact our California criminal defense lawyers to review your case.

 Menu